jts272/pp2-license-to-quiz/docs/README.md

 ![Home Page](screenshots/ss-desk-home.png)

 The user lands here.
 Instantly, they get a sense of what the app is about through the use of colour and imagery.
 Concise and separated body text informs the of the app's function.
-Large buttons are labelled and invite site nagivation.
+Large buttons are labelled and invite site navigation.
 The large white header banner holds the iconic logo and stylized text which show the site's intent.
 It also functions as a link to the homepage, as expected.

 A hover state was included for desktop users to provide navigational feedback when they mouse over buttons.